razh/capstone/README.md

 Since we're not working in a production environment where we have to ship code, we're only going to be using feature branches.

+When working with multiple people, there are two models of collaboraitve development.

 GitHub for Mac instructions
 ---------------------------